 LEVERAGING DAILY TOOLS TO BRING ATTENTION BACK IN

 At Sketchfab, my job is to help the CEO and founders on everything organization related, to keep it smooth as it grows.
 My goal is to create the conditions for our organization to scale in a non-violent way.
 To get there, I believe in healthy team structures and psychological safety as basis for personal development and organizations performance.
-I act as main point of contact, both for our U.S. and French entities, for our accountants, banks, lawyers, and providers.
+Together with my colleague Sarah, I act as main point of contact, both for our U.S. and French entities, for our accountants, banks, lawyers, and providers.
 Internally, I supervise our People efforts, including recruiting and benefits, onboarding and personal development, team building and internal communication, and advice the founding team on organization listening and emergence.
-As our team is still small, I have been handling these roles by myself for more than two years.
+As our team is still small, and before Sarah joined us in March 2019, I have been handling these roles by myself for more than two years.
 It's a lot of very small things you should not forget about, but it also requires to be able to step back and think about the organization and its dynamics as an independent living system.

 Everything has been fine and gently scaled for more than a year, but a few months ago, I reached a point where I was swamped by those very small things.
 They were too much of a mental charge: “Did I pay this invoice?”, “Is there coffee left?”, “We haven't heard from this customer about payment in a while, right?”, “I should ask her to forward me this countersigned NDA”, “Ok, let's update the calendar as they are both off next week”, “What's this mail from the bank about again?”, “Time to plan the quarterly reviews of the team”, “I need to review the format of this goals slide today, and share the monthly metrics to our investors”, “Let's plan a little briefing with her on preparing a job description”, “Ah, and our remote teammates are going to Paris next month, correct?”...

-I needed to take a deep breath and reorganize, otherwise I'd stupidly need to recommend hiring someone to help me out.
+I needed to take a deep breath and reorganize.
 So over a month, I paid extra attention to the way I was working and tried to find solutions to bring some attention and focus back in.
 Bottom line was the belief that focus wins.

 Results came from better leveraging the simplest tools I was already using everyday: board, calendar, and inbox.